MikolajZielinski/Renode-TensorFlow/README.md

 ```

 Navigate to the `Files -> Examples -> 01.Basics` and open `Blink`.
-Now we have to save the project in our workspace so go to in `Files -> Save As...` and on the left hand side choose `workspace` as a directory and click `Save`.
+Now we have to save the project in our workspace so go to `Files -> Save As...` In the window that pop up on the left hand side choose `workspace` as a directory and click `Save`.

 Next step is to choose our board click on `Select Board` on the top bar and then click `Select other board and port...` from the drop down list choose `Arduino Nano 33 BLE Sense`.
 Then in the bottom right corner the prompt will appear asking if you would like to install board dependenices choose `Yes`.